The short answer

 Bridges introduce exactly the risk Aeredium eliminates

 Bridge hacks are the single largest category of losses in crypto history, all caused by the lock-and-mint or wrapped-token model.
-Aeredium's 13-chain interoperability uses Kima Network's TSS-based settlement embedded in the execution layer.
+Aeredium's 10-chain interoperability uses Kima Network's TSS-based settlement embedded in the execution layer.
 Native assets, no wrapped tokens, no smart-contract bridge to exploit.
+See the technical breakdown: Aeredium vs LayerZero.

 RWA platform